ph2139a/Summative_1/README.md

 # **Software Engineering - Summative 1**
 ## **December 2023/January 2024**

 This repo has been created for [Software Engineering Summative 1](https://nchlondon.instructure.com/courses/3329/assignments/35561).
 The project was managed via the linked GitHub project.
-Status and label functionality within GitHub projects was used to keep track of relevant work.
+Status and label functionality within GitHub Projects was used to keep track of relevant work.

 ![NCH London Image](images/nch-at-northeastern-st-katharine-docks-1536x922.jpg)